 Emotions are complex psychological states stemming from a person's experiences.
 They affect our minds and bodies and therefore can support or hinder learning.
-Feeling safe and accepted has particular impact on learning, as anxiety can overtax the brain, making it harder for a student to reason with numbers and solve math problems.
+Cultural and family differences can impact how emotions are expressed and recognized in others.

 Several aspects of Emotion can drive mathematical development: